 Thousand Island was extremely popular back in the 1950s.
-After you try this coral colored dressing you’ll clearly see why it’s still so popular today!
+After you try this coral-colored dressing you’ll clearly see why it’s still so popular today!
 Normally quite fattening my skinny remake uses my very low cal ranch dressing as its base.
 With just a handful of ingredients, it comes together really quickly.
-Each tablespoon of this nostalgic dressing has just 21 calories, 1 gram fat and 1 Weight Watchers Freestyle SmartPoints.
+Each tablespoon of this nostalgic dressing has just 21 calories, 1 gram of fat and 1 Blue WW Freestyle SmartPoints, and 1 Green.

 Prep Time: 15 minutes (including making the skinny ranch dressing)